Young Leaders Programs

 On This Page

-About the regional/rural Young Leaders Programs
+Regional and Rural Young Leaders Programs

 From 2020 to 2024, CYDA ran a series of free National Youth Disability Leadership Programs (also called the “Young Leaders Program” for short).
 The Young Leaders Program was for young people with disability from anywhere in Australia.